Melanated-Cyber-Kings/Class7-Homework/My Homework/03-Week/killercoda.md

 ls -l --time-style=iso
 ls -l --time-style=full-iso

-# A few arguments more
+# A Few Arguments More
 To finalize some usefull arguments, please take a look on these:

 ls -al --author prints the username of the creator of the file.